Wu Ma: 1970s

 In 1970, Wu became a director in his own right.
 His directorial debut, Wrath of the Sword, was released the same year.
 In 1971, Wu released one of his seminal works, The Deaf and Mute Heroine.
-He concentrated on directing in the 1970s, directing several movies – such as Young Tiger (1973) and Wits to Wits (1974).
+He concentrated on directing in the 1970s, directing several movies – such as The Young Tiger (1973) and Wits to Wits (1974).
 Wits to Wits has been noted as one of the precursors of the knockabout comedy kung fu genre that was later made famous by Sammo Hung and Jackie Chan.
 Another movie Wu directed, Manchu Boxer (1974), featured Sammo Hung, then a young choreographer and later one of the trend-setters of Hong Kong cinema.
 This marked the beginning of a strong working relationship between the two, which would become prominent towards the 1980s.
-He co-directed with his former mentor Chang in several movies – The Water Margin (1972), The Pirate (1973), All Men Are Brothers (1975) and The Naval Commandos (1976).
+He co-directed with his former mentor Chang in several movies – The Water Margin (1972), The Pirate (1973), All Men Are Brothers (1975) and The Naval Commandos (1977).

 While most of his output during this period was as a director, Wu continued to appear as an actor and appeared both in his own movies and in several others, although his roles were generally limited to small appearances.
 During the mid-1970s, Wu joined a small exodus who were leaving Shaw Brothers due to corruption within the studio and became an independent director.
-Despite becoming an independent director, Wu was still able to work closely with some Shaw Brothers stars such as Ti Lung (The Massive (1978)).
+Despite becoming an independent director, Wu was still able to work closely with some Shaw Brothers stars such as Ti Lung.